How Technology Can Help Nurses’ Mental Health

 Games and puzzles – When is a game more than a game?
 A review of research published in American Psychologist found that video gameplay might provide learning, health, and social benefits, while a study in Frontiers in Psychology found action video gameplay might reduce rumination and increase subjective and objective cognition in depressed people.
 And with mobile device technology, relief may be as easy as reaching into your pocket.

 Some games that can help improve mental health include:

-- Nintendo Switch – Physical activity can boost your mood and lower rates of depression.
+- Nintendo Switch – Physical activity can boost your mood and lower your rates of depression.
 If you don’t have time to go to the gym, work out at home by having fun.
-The Nintendo Switch and its RingFit Adventure picks up where Wii Fit left off.
+The Nintendo Switch and its RingFit Adventure pick up where Wii Fit left off.